data-science-in-ed/Syllabus/README.md

  * In person meeting with instructor
  * 8 short assignments (including one group assignment)
  * Group presentation of group assignment, 3-5 students each
  * Submit Zotero file with semester's notes
- * *Record a tutorial session*

 ## Week-by-week